rxxsta/25daysofchristmas/challenges/day4_Learning-Some-Linux.md

 ...

-So, after struggling with the regex, I said fuck it, and literally just looked for any "."\
+So, after struggling with the regex, I literally just looked for any "."\
 `grep -r "\." .`\
 The "\\" character is an escape character, otherwise it would treat the "."(dot) as matching any character.